-Technical evaluation process

-- Review and confirm if the existing scope should be modified prior to the evaluation of an IRP alternative. - 2.
-Determine the feasibility of supply-side alternatives. - Considerations for CNG: Location of injection and flow rates required - Considerations for market-based supply side options: Availability of additional natural gas capacity or pressure upstream to impact project scope - 3.
-Determine the feasibility of demand-side alternatives. - Considerations for ETEE: Demand reduction required, time horizon to achieve reductions, firm contract demand on the system, theoretical potential ETEE reductions, system-specific constraints - 4.
+Technical evaluation process Serving Ontario 175 years 1.
+Review and confirm if the existing scope should be modified prior to the evaluation of an IRP alternative.
+2. Determine the feasibility of supply-side alternatives. - Considerations for CNG: Location of injection and flow rates required Considerations for market-based supply side options: Availability of additional natural gas capacity or pressure upstream to impact project scope 3.
+Determine the feasibility of demand-side alternatives.
+Considerations for ETEE: Demand reduction required, time horizon to achieve reductions, firm contract demand on the system, theoretical potential ETEE reductions, system-specific constraints 4.
 Determine the overall technical feasibility of IRPA implementation.

-Growth driven projects have the highest IRP value
+Grow th driven projects have the highest IRP value 14

-I am going to dive a little deeper into the technical evaluation process.
+Diving a little deeper into the technical evaluation process.
 For each project that passes the technical screening Enbridge will review the project scope, timing and confirm the forecast for that particular area to ensure that the correct project need is being evaluated.
-Enbridge will meet with municipalities, local electric utilities, and large customers to understand the future energy needs for the area, including the review of any community or municipal energy plans that exist for the region.
+Enbridge will meet with municipalities, Indigenous groups, local electric utilities, and large customers to understand the future energy needs for the area. including the review of any community or municipal energy plans that exist for the region.